heinrich5991/libtw2/doc/datafile.md

 NOTE: The reference implementation does not read this value.

-The `swaplen` is a little-endian integer and must specify the number of integers following little-endian integers.
+The `swaplen` is a little-endian integer and must specify the number of integers following the following the `size` and `swaplen` fields, up until the data of the data items.
 It can therefore be used to reverse the endian on big-endian machines.

 NOTE: The reference implementation does not read datafiles correctly on little-endian machines, because it interprets `swaplen` as starting after the